UPDATED JUNE 7, 2023

 To be successful, you need to create content that is tailored for each platform.
 This takes time — especially if you are active on multiple platforms.

-It’s much better to choose a couple of platforms, on which to engage well and often.
+It’s much better to choose a couple of platforms and engage on them well and often.

 If you want to improve your effectiveness on LinkedIn, I recommend taking Eleanor Goold’s Utterly Compelling LinkedIn Content Creator course.